jasminepvo/100devs/journal.md

 • Daily BANKI<br>
 • Solve 1 problem of [8Kyu Fundamentals Track](https://github.com/jasminepvo/codewars)<br>
-• Refact 10 problems of previous [Codewars](https://github.com/jasminepvo/codewars) solutions<br>
+• Refact 1 problem of previous [Codewars](https://github.com/jasminepvo/codewars) solutions<br>
-• Complete AWS SheBuilds program - [Module 1-2](https://explore.skillbuilder.aws/learn/signin)<br>
 • Start Open Source Project [Hot Soups Contributors Page](https://github.com/HotSoupRepos/WebApp-FrontEnd)<br>
 • Add styling to fitdevs leaderboard<br>

 #### Thoughts

 • Flying to San Jose today so I tried to prep my laptop so I can still work without wifi.
 Will try to get as much done as possible before we land!
-Excited <br>
+Excited. <br>

+• Ended up completing the contributors page and submitting the pull request for that.
+Also worked on 5 behavioral questions and completed a description for my 100Hours Project!
+Got a lot done for the plane ride having so much turbulence. <br>

 ---